Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 <img src="/images/manuals/branding-guidelines/main_logos.png">
 <i class="center">Left: Plain logo.
 Right: Classic Faithful plain logo.</i>

 If you only want to refer to one project, such as in a card, use that project's respective logo.
-The Classic Faithful logos have different margins to the regular Faithful logo, so bear that in mind when adjusting sizes.

 <img src="/images/manuals/branding-guidelines/all_logos.png" class="center">